It's only when you hear or drive a car with a damaged silencer that you realise what a huge difference it makes to reducing noise levels.

 Your car must have a catalytic converter by law to reduce pollution.
 The job of the catalytic converter is to convert harmful pollutants into less harmful emissions before they ever leave the car's exhaust system.

 Most modern cars are equipped with three-way catalytic converters.
 "Three-way" refers to the three regulated emissions it helps to reduce - carbon monoxide, unburnt hydrocarbons and nitrogen oxide molecules.

 Our technicians will examine your exhaust emissions to ensure the catalytic converter is working correctly.
-If you are concerned about your converter, please call South London Service Centre on 020 8686 0868.
+If you are concerned about your converter, please call Strand Motor Company on 020 8686 0868.